rebekahross/startup/README.md

 What I learned from the Simon React
 This was pretty confusing.
 I think that there are a lot of steps that I could very easily miss.
 I think that there is a lot of moving things around for this project, and I'm glad that there is a walk through for this assignment.
 I think that React seems like a really cool thing to implement which would be worth learning more about.

+What I learned from Startup Service
+I learned that there is a lot that goes into even a simple website.
+I think that MongoDB is a very useful tool for authenticating data for a username and password.
+I learned that making sure data is authenticated is pretty easy to implement using MongoDB.
+I learned that you can request information from a third party endpoint.
+I learned that websockets are important tools for establishing connections between multiple users.